reallymello/nightwatch-saucelabs-endsauce/README.md

 }
 ```

-Option 2, in a test you can add `import 'nightwatch-saucelabs-endsauce'`
+**Option 2**, in a test you can add `import 'nightwatch-saucelabs-endsauce'`

-Option 3, manually add the definition to an override of the nightwatch types
+**Option 3**, manually add the definition to the Nightwatch browser types add a file called `nightwatch.d.ts` in the root of your tests folder with these contents inside.

 Example:
-To add it to the Nightwatch browser types add a file called `nightwatch.d.ts` in the root of your tests folder with these contents inside.

 ```ts
 // nightwatch.d.ts
 import { NightwatchAPI, Awaitable } from 'nightwatch';